Suicide crisis

-A suicide crisis, suicidal crisis or potential suicide is a situation in which a person is attempting to kill themselves or is seriously contemplating or planning to do so.
+A suicide crisis, suicidal crisis or potential suicide is a situation in which someone is attempting to kill themself or is seriously contemplating or planning to do so.
 It is considered by public safety authorities, medical practice, and emergency services to be a medical emergency, requiring immediate suicide intervention and emergency medical treatment.
-Suicidal presentations occur when an individual faces an emotional, physical, or social problem they feel they cannot overcome and considers suicide to be a solution.
-Clinicians usually attempt to re-frame suicidal crises, point out that suicide is not a solution and help the individual identify and solve or tolerate the problems.
+Suicidal presentations occur when someone faces an emotional, physical, or social problem they feel they cannot overcome and considers suicide to be a solution.
+Clinicians usually attempt to re-frame suicidal crises, tell the patient that suicide is not a solution and help the individual identify and solve or tolerate the problems.